Smudging Policy

 The College Community is responsible for:

-- Being familiar with and adhering to this Policy and applicable procedures.
+- Adhering to this policy and corresponding procedures.

 Administrators are responsible for: